hazeishere/News-What/README.md

-# NewsWhat - AI News Summarizer
+# NewsWhat - Funny AI News Translator

-A Flask web application that automatically crawls news articles from sources like CNN, and uses the Claude 3.7 Sonnet model via g4f to generate summaries and analysis on demand.
+A Flask web application that automatically crawls news articles from sources like CNN, and uses AI models via g4f to generate humorous translations, summaries, and analysis on demand.

 ## Features

 - Web scraping of CNN headlines and article content
-- On-demand AI-powered summarization and analysis using Claude 3.7 Sonnet
+- On-demand AI-powered processing with multiple features:
+  - Humorous, simplified translations of complex news
+  - Concise summaries of articles
   - Topic categorization and sentiment analysis
   - Key entity extraction
+  - Core points highlighted with markdown formatting
-- Clean, responsive UI for browsing news and viewing detailed analyses
+- Responsive UI for browsing news and viewing detailed analyses
+- Debug page to monitor AI service status

 ## How It Works